 (first moral argument against procreation)

-1. From the meaning to the value of being
+1. From the meaning of being to the value of being

 Heidegger inquires about the meaning of being, making sure not to pronounce on its value.
 On the contrary, it is the value of being that interests me here especially.
-I even believe that Heidegger and the Heideggerians have little to do with the meaning of being without going through the question of its value, that we do not visualize the ontology without valuing it.
-For the human being is a being who values, who in his treading in the world, (in a Sartrian way of saying) makes value holes.
-It’s this valuing being, “value-hole-maker”, who asks himself about the meaning of being.
-Can he say the meaning of being, except through his compulsive and inevitable hole making?
+I even believe that, facing the wrath of Heidegger and his followers, one can know very little of the meaning of being without going through the question of its value, that we cannot see the ontology without valuing it.

-But in raising the problem of the meaning of being, Heidegger invites us to think of the “ontological difference”, the difference between being and entity, and to this invitation I respond willingly, for I also need this difference to reflect on the value of being.
-This difference is crucial to an existential ethics, and specifically to the question of the value of human life (the only one I will deal with here: I will not say anything about the value of the life of giraffes).
+But in raising the problem of the meaning of being, Heidegger invites us to think of the “ontological difference,” the difference between being and beings, and to this invitation I respond gladly, because I also need this difference to make my reflection on the value of being.
+This difference is crucial to an existential ethics and specifically to the question of the value of human life (the only one I will deal with here: I will not say anything about the value of the life of giraffes).

-For all that is usually said about the value of life is, it seems to me, about intra-wordly entities, and not about its very being.
-The usual “good life” ideas refer to ontic elements (of entities) of lives, all the “valuable” of a human life is situated in the ontic dimension.
+Everything that is usually said about the value of life is said, it seems to me, about intra-world beings, and not about its very being.
+The usual ideas concerning a “good life” refer to ontic elements of lives (to the beings); all the “valuable” of a human life is situated in the ontic dimension.

-I will try to joyfully lead them to the idea that, ontologically (in regard to being) life is not “good”.
-Also closing the door to their friend, the agnostic, who proclaims that human life is neither “good nor bad”.
+I will try to joyfully lead you to the idea that, ontologically speaking (in regard to being itself) life is not “good.”
+With that we also close the doors to your friend, the agnostic, who proclaims that human life is “neither good nor bad.”

 2. Small modern enigma

-If, when people say that life is valuable, they mean that we make it valuable through our “hole-making” valuations, well then, we are in agreement.
-But it seems philosophically relevant to note that valuations can be strongly induced by a basic and fundamental disvalue, a disvalue from which we seek to distance ourselves through our valuations.
-So that they would be proving precisely the opposite of a “value of life” in itself, in its own being, to the extent that it needs our efforts to become valuable.
+If when people say that life is valuable, they mean that we make it valuable through our “hole-making” valuations, well, then we agree.
+But it seems philosophically relevant to note that valuations can be strongly induced by a basic and fundamental lack of value, a lack from which we seek to distance ourselves through our valuations.
+So these valuations would be proving precisely the opposite of a “value of life” in itself, or in its own being, to the extent that life needs our efforts to become valuable.

-What the propagandists of “Life is good” should then say is: it is always possible to make life good, even if it is not good in itself.
+What the propagandists of “life is good” should then say is: it is always possible to make life good, even if it is not good in itself.
 Human efforts should be included in the assessment.
 But my three lines tend to put a veil of suspicion on this possibility.
-I think that life is not good in itself, and that it does not become good without high prices being paid.
+I think that life is not good in itself, and that it does not become good either, at least without high prices being paid.
 Usually (as we will see below) we do not realize how much pain and immorality are necessary to carry out this struggle.
-For in it I must give (I am obliged to give) an enormous value to myself to the detriment of others.
-The excessive value given to myself is a kind of compensation for the structural disvalue that was given to me at birth.
+In such struggle I must give (I am obliged to give) myself an enormous value to the detriment of others.
+The excessive value given to myself is a kind of compensation for the structural lack of value that was given to me at birth.